-Otto Chabikuli, MBChB, MCFP, MFamMed, MScDirector, Global Health, Population and Nutrition
+Otto Chabikuli, MBChB, MCFP, MFamMed, MScRegional Director, East and Southern Africa Regional Office

-Otto Nzapfurundi Chabikuli is a family physician and health systems and policy analyst with experience in clinical work, teaching, research and management in the public, private and nongovernmental health sectors.
-As Director of Global Health, Population and Nutrition, he oversees global research and technical work across a broad range of health, population and nutrition areas.
-Activities under his direction include global health research, global health programs, program sciences and technical support, nutrition and food security, contraceptive technology innovation and science facilitation.
+In his previous role as director of FHI 360’s Global Health, Population and Nutrition practice, Chabikuli oversaw global research and technical work in the areas of health, population and nutrition.
+Activities under his direction included global health research, global health programs, program sciences and technical support, nutrition and food security, contraceptive technology innovation, and science facilitation.

-He previously directed FHI 360’s work in the East and Southern Africa region and has also served as FHI 360’s Country Director in Nigeria, Africa Regional Technical Director, and Director of the Southern Africa Regional Office.
+He has previously directed FHI 360’s work in the East and Southern Africa region and has also served as FHI 360’s country director in Nigeria, Africa regional technical director, and director of the Southern Africa Regional Office.

 Prior to joining FHI 360, Chabikuli was associate professor of Family Medicine at the University of Pretoria, director of the Centre for Health Policy at Wits University’s School of Public Health, and district health systems development facilitator with the Health Systems Trust in South Africa.